Apteco/AptecoAPIGuides/Guides/GettingStarted.md

 *	FastStats Queries: Counting saved queries or user-defined query definitions.
 NOTE: This is currently marked as Experimental.

-*	FastStats Exports: Being able to export an user-defined set of fields for records from a user-defined query.
+*	FastStats Exports: Being able to export a user-defined set of fields for records from a user-defined query.
 NOTE: This is currently marked as Experimental.

 *	FastStats Cubes: Being able to generate aggregations of a user-defined set of dimensions for records